Ghaith-Chamaa/Semantic-Caption-Generation/readme.md

 4.  **Database Setup:**
     *   Download the Visual Genome dataset JSON files.
     *   Set up a MongoDB database and import the JSON files into separate collections.
-    *   Run the data preparation scripts (containing the MongoDB aggregation queries) to create the final, normalized collection for training.
+    *   Run the data preparation scripts (containing the MongoDB aggregation queries) to create the final, normalized collection for training, already provided in the `Semantic-Caption-Generation.gdrive` file.

 ### Running the Model

 1.  **Train the model:**
     ```sh
-    python train.py --data_path /path/to/normalized_data.csv --embedding_dim 300 --epochs 200
+    python model_cat_entropy.py
     ```

 2.  **Generate a description:**
     ```sh
-    python predict.py --model_path /path/to/saved_model.h5 --input "A sign on the facade of the building"
+    python model_cat_entropy2.py
     ```

 ## 📊 Results & Examples